bill-zhanxg/online-storage-system/README.md

 This website is purely for my Think Project and it's under MIT license!

-I chose to open source it because I think the code here is not optimised because this project is for me to learn front-end and back-end dev, so please don't use this code for production.
+I chose to open source it because I think the code here is not optimised because this project is for me to learn front-end and back-end dev, so please don't use this code for production (XXS vulnerabilities might be present).
 Feel free to create pull requests or issues if you want to help improve this website

-## Tools I have used:
+## Tools I have used

 - Appwrite (Database)
 - Express (Static file serving)
 - Cheerio (Server side rendering)